xyeres/faq-accordion-card-main/README.md

 ### Continued development

-I will continue to dive in SCSS after this project.
-I solidified a lot of my understanding around mobile-first layouts and incorporated some pixel-perfect responsive design.
-I'm excited to continue this in future projects.
+I will continue to dive into SCSS after this project.
+I solidified a lot of my understanding around mobile-first layouts and incorporated some pixel-perfect responsive design and I'm excited to continue this in future projects.

 ### Useful resources
 I found a ton of good articles while working on this project.
 Here are a few you may want to check out if you want to learn more about SVGs, HTML5 'acordians' and more cool stuff used in this project.